 Speed and accuracy come through repetition.
 Practice.
 Practice.
 Practice.

 Stop worrying!
 Download a 12-step assessment day cheatsheet & be perfectly prepared.

 Top Tip 3) Check out the other free resources here

 Elsewhere on this site you’ll find guides to all areas of aptitude testing and also the Prison Officer Assessment Centre.

 Get on YouTube and start searching, you’ll find tons of useful videos that will help you.
 Maths Antics is a channel we often recommend:

-Listen to my podcast on Numerical Test success.
+Listen to our podcast on Numerical Test success.
 It’ll help!

 After you pass your Prison Officer Selection Test with flying colours, you will be invited to attend the Prison Officer Assessment Centre.
 Well done!
-Check out my guide for that event here.
+Check out our guide for that event here.

 Turbocharge your employability & learn how to climb the ladder quickly.